RazorFlow/docs/src/content/php/howto/installation.md

 }
 </meta>

+### Installation Instructions For PHP
 Under most circumstances, installing RazorFlow is simple and will take under five minutes to complete.

 ### Things you need before installing Dashboards for PHP

 1. A web server running on Windows, or Linux, or OSX.

-  If you don’t have a web server installed, RazorFlow highly recommends XAMPP which is available for Windows, Linux and OSX.
+  If you don't have a web server installed, RazorFlow highly recommends XAMPP which is available for Windows, Linux and OSX.

   RazorFlow officially supports Apache 2 at this time of writing.
 Instructions for other web servers including IIS, nginx, lighttpd, Cherokee will be added soon.
 2. PHP 5.4 (or above) installed and configured on your web server.